ThomasFirmin/zellij/docs/Dba/geometry.rst

 ========

-This module allows to define search space based on an Euclidean geometrical object.
+This module allows defining search space based on a geometrical object.
 It works the same as :ref:`sp`, but all dimensions are continuous.
+It is used by :ref:`dba`.

 *******
+Fractal
+*******

+.. automodule:: zellij.core.search_space
+   :members: Fractal
+   :undoc-members:
+   :show-inheritance:
+   :noindex:

+*******
 Classic
 *******

-.. automodule:: zellij.core.geometry
+.. automodule:: zellij.strategies.tools.geometry
-   :members: Fractal, Hypercube, Hypersphere, Section
+   :members: Hypercube, Hypersphere, Section
    :undoc-members:
    :show-inheritance:
    :noindex: